TeamSparkAI/toolvault/docs/policies.md

 Things like text filter (with no config) might be single instance installed globally and not removable Others might be multi-instance (for example, you could have two secret filters configured against two different secret stores)
-- In this case, we need to be able to distinguish the instances (maybe we have a user provided "name" and a model provided "type"?)
+- In this case, we need to be able to distinguish the instances (maybe we have a user provided "name" and a model provided "type", "instance", or "id"?)

 ## Policy Action

-Similar to policy filter, an action can have application-level config via schema and instance data via schema Similar to policy filter, we can install, remove, and configure a policy action through the UX Metadata
+Similar to policy filter, an action can have application-level config via schema and instance params via schema Similar to policy filter, we can install, remove, and configure a policy action through the UX Metadata
 - name